-The elderly jinchuuriki to the Four Tailed Ape, Roshi long since abandoned his village before the series on a journey of self discovery to try and understand the beast inside him.
-He was captured by Kisame offscreen and subsequently killed when his tailed beast was sealed by the Akatsuki.
-Kabuto later ressurects him with his Edo Tensei technique and Tobi uses him as one of his own Six Paths
+The elderly jinchūriki to the Four-Tails, Rōshi long since abandoned his village before the series on a journey of self-discovery to try and understand the beast inside him.
+He was captured by Kisame offscreen and subsequently killed when his Tailed Beast was sealed by the Akatsuki.
+Kabuto later resurrects him with his Edo Tensei technique and Tobi uses him as one of his own Six Paths.

 - Elemental Armor: Can give himself an outer shell of molten rock.

 - Exotic Eye Designs: After being revived with Edo Tensei, has both a Sharingan and a Rinnegan implanted into him by Tobi to use as part of his Six Paths.